theapsgroup/steampipe-plugin-vault/docs/index.md

 ```
 #### Authentication

 Vault supports multiple authentication backends, currently token and AWS IAM are supported.
-To configure those:
+Note that in line with the Vault cli behavior, if a vault token is supplied, that will be used instead of your configured authentication method.

 ##### Token